TinusTinus/game-engine/tinustris-assembly/files/readme.txt

 Linux / Mac / other platforms:
   java -Djava.library.path=<path to game>/natives -cp <path to game>/etc:<path to game>/lib/* nl.mvdr.tinustris.gui.ConfigurationScreen

 A Java Runtime Environment, version 1.8.0 or higher, is required.
+You can get one at http://java.oracle.com.

 Troubleshooting